Genivia/ugrep/README.md

 - when specifying an empty pattern `""` to match all input, this may be ignored by some Windows command interpreters such as Powershell, in that case use option `--match` instead

-The Linux binary was built on CentOS 7.6.

 <a name="vim"/>